 3 Processes for enabling RAS in the Antarctic Dark Sector

-{Editor’s note: Content to be developed.
-National experiences with cooperation on spectrum usage in Antarctica to be discussed here, including intergovernmental agreements, with a focus on technical lessons learned.
+{Editor’s note: Content to be further developed.
+Experience with cooperation on spectrum usage in Antarctica to be discussed here, including intergovernmental agreements, with a focus on experience gained from technical operations.
 Bullet points included for future content development}

 – Dark Sector spectrum management practices.

-– The role of national programs (e.g., US South Pole station & NSF).

 – Current coordination processes between passive and active operations in Antarctica.

-– Lessons learned.
+- Example: limiting total power density in the X-band at the Dark Sector.

+– More examples of experience gained.

 The Dark Sector of Antarctica has maintained a radio quiet environment in part due to its remote location at the geographic South Pole, but an important contributing aspect to the success of spectrum management is the naturally limited access to this extremely remote area.
 This limited access is not the result of any regulation or restriction, but is the result of the remoteness and extreme environment, especially during the austral winter.
-Any new local transmitters or sources of interference can be traced to a small number of stakeholders and visitors.
 During the austral winter, travel to and from the South Pole, as well as all air traffic in Antarctica, completely stops.
-During this period of time, with a limited population at the South Pole station, the radio environment is quiet as well as stable.4 Developing Best Practices for Protecting the SZM and Other Unique Environments for Astronomy
+During this period of time, with a limited population at the South Pole station, the radio environment is quiet as well as stable.

+With these conditions, spectrum management in the Dark Sector has historically been limited to managing a small number of stakeholders and visitors, making identification of local transmitters and sources of interference relatively straightforward.
+Guidelines for the Dark Sector are described in the management plan for the area, and extend beyond protection of radio astronomy services.
+The Dark Sector guidelines describe measures to maintain low levels of light pollution and electromagnetic interference, while other scientific sectors including the Clean Air Sector also have restrictions on the use of transmitters due to the electromagnetic sensitivity of measurement equipment.
+These guidelines are used to inform spectrum management practices.
+With the remote and extreme environment, restrictions on transmissions must be balanced against essential operational and safety needs, with guidance to minimize these transmissions to the extent that is safe and practicable.
+This includes handheld radios as well as transmitters on vehicles including aircraft in the area.

+The guidelines for the Dark Sector include completing Electromagnetic Compatibility (EMC) assessments for any new activity that may interfere with existing scientific equipment.
+For example, this type of assessment was carried out to minimize conflicts between existing scientific investments and satellite communications uplink transmitters.
+The maximum acceptable power level as measured in the Dark Sector was found to be 10 nW/m2 integrated across 2-15 GHz, from all sources, above which interference was seen in telescope data streams.
+This assessment set clear guidance for operations personnel for the pointing and shielding of any transmissions and sidelobes in the direction of the Dark Sector.
+This also sets guidance for mobile transmitters on acceptable distances from the Dark Sector where these transmitters could be enabled.

+4 Developing Best Practices for Protecting the SZM and Other Unique Environments for Astronomy